Evolution of Ethiopian Coffee From Wild Berries To World Class Brews

 Each coffee bean in Ethiopia reflects its rich culture and simplicity of life.
 No matter how rapidly the world modernizes, Ethiopian coffee farmers still practice old traditions such as the Ethiopian coffee ceremony to keep the community and families intact.

-While the country might not be number one in the coffee industry, Ethiopia remains a commendable coffee producer sought after by countries like the United States, Canada, and Japan for their premium-grade coffee beans.
+While it might not be the number one coffee-producing country, Ethiopia remains a commendable force in the industry, whose product is sought after by countries like the United States, Canada, and Japan for their premium-grade coffee beans.